jlangch/venice/README.md

 Venice comes with a simple REPL.

-Start the REPL with `java -jar venice-1.3.3.jar`
+Start the REPL with `java -jar venice-1.3.4.jar -colors`

 ```text
 venice> (+ 1 1)